-- 4.1.1 General Requirements: The following general requirements shall be applicable for all existing and proposed Users of the sewage works system: - a) It shall be unlawful for any person to connect, or permit the connection of, or authorize connection of any service line to the sewage works system without obtaining a permit from the Authority. - b) No building permit for the construction or alteration of any building or structure which requires a sewer connection shall be issued, unless the owner of the property on which such building or structure is to be situated has obtained a permit. - c) No permit shall be issued until the applicant has presented proof satisfactory that the applicant has either made application for a building permit or notified the Building Inspector's office of the proposed change in use or occupancy, in accordance with the City of Warwick Zoning Ordinance. - d) Permits shall be issued on a first come, first served basis. - e) Any service line which was connected without a permit, or which was connected as a result of any false statement, misrepresentation or nondisclosure on the application therefore or which was connected through any means which circumvented the limitations created by this Article shall be subject to immediate inspection at the cost of the property owner which may require the applicant to dig up and expose the pipe. - a.
-If the connection was done improperly then it shall be disconnected from the sewage works system at the owner's expense. - b.
-If said connection caused any undue stress on the sewer system or lines or resulted, directly or indirectly, in damage to the sewer lines or any part of the sewer infrastructure, a fee equal to the amount of the damages, may be assessed to the property owner and contractor. - c.
-If, per the inspection performed by the Authority, the connection was done properly and in a way that does not cause undue stress on or damage to the sewer system then the property shall be allowed to remain connected.
-Back charges of sewer usage fees and renew and replace fees shall be assessed on the property based on the method for calculating said fees that is in effect at the time of the inspection and shall be back dated to the date the property was connected to the sewer works system or the date the property was acquired by the current property owner, whichever date is more recent.
+4.1.1 General Requirements: The following general requirements shall be applicable for all existing and proposed Users of the sewer system:

+- a) It is unlawful for any person to connect, or permit the connection of, or authorize connection of any service line to the sewer system without obtaining a permit from the Authority. - b) No building permit for the construction or alteration of any building or structure which requires a sewer connection shall be issued, unless the owner of the property on which such building or structure is to be situated has obtained a permit. - c) No permit shall be issued until the applicant has presented proof satisfactory that the applicant has either made application for a building permit or notified the Building Inspector's office of the proposed change in use or occupancy, in accordance with the City of Warwick Zoning Ordinance. - d) Permits shall be issued on a first come, first served basis. - e) Permits are non-transferrable. - f) Any service line which was connected without a permit, or which was connected as a result of any false statement, misrepresentation or nondisclosure on the application therefor or which was connected through any means which circumvented the limitations created by this Article will be subject to immediate inspection at the cost of the property owner which may require the applicant to dig up and expose the pipe. - 1.
+If the connection was done improperly then it shall be disconnected from the sewer system at the owner's expense. - 2.
+If said connection caused any undue stress on the sewer system or lines or resulted, directly or indirectly, in damage to the sewer lines or any part of the sewer infrastructure, a fee equal to the amount of the damages, may be assessed to the property owner and contractor. - 3.
+If, per the inspection performed by the Authority, the connection was done properly and in a way that does not cause undue stress on or damage to the sewer system then the property must be allowed to remain connected.
+Back charges of sewer usage fees must be assessed on the property based on the method for calculating said fees that is in effect at the time of the inspection and must be back dated to the date the property was connected to the sewer system or the date the property was acquired by the current property owner, whichever date is more recent.